-I found myself reflecting on some of the best climbing movies I’ve ever seen: of course, there are a number of incredible feature length films, but I also wanted to highlight a few of the amazing short (5-12 minute) climbing videos that folks are putting up on Vimeo.
+I found myself reflecting on some of the best climbing movies I’ve ever seen: of course, there are a number of incredible feature-length films, but I also wanted to highlight a few of the amazing short climbing films (5-15 minutes) that folks are putting up online to watch for free from the comfort of your home.

 There are truly some amazing, beautifully shot and edited, and inspiring climbing videos available freely online for all us armchair alpinists to enjoy.

-Here are a few awesome short climbing videos that stood out in my mind and you should check out:
+Here are a few awesome climbing short films that stood out in my mind and you should check out!

 The Gimp Monkeys